Gulyeh/tibiabot/README.md

 # Gigaman

 **Gigaman** is a Discord bot for [Tibia](https://www.tibia.com/), designed to help players track in-game trends with real-time data — all within your Discord server.
+Each Discord server can be assigned to 1 tibia server only.

 ## 🚀 Features